carbonext-tech/api-b2b-docs/docs/core-concepts/resources.md

 # Resources

-Ours APIs have advanced query filters, the following request returns a list of resources that allow such queries.
+Our APIs have advanced query filters, the following request returns a list of resources that allow such queries.

 ## List Resources [GET]